| |

 • Location: Rates can vary depending on your area.

-• Services included: Some services may just include basic cleaning and water chemistry checks, while others may include filter replacements or even minor repairs.
+• Services included: Some services may just include basic cleaning and water chemistry checks, while others may consist of filter replacements or even minor repairs.

 Here’s a quick breakdown of what you might expect to pay for: